 COVID-19 Vaccine Information.
 Riverside County’s vaccination information (updated often) is at this link: https://www.ruhealth.org/covid-19-vaccine.
 For questions about the COVID-19 vaccine call 2-1-1 or 833-422-4255, visit this webpage: https://covid19.ca.gov/vaccines, or email Riverside County Public Health at: firstname.lastname@example.org

-- Homebound residents in Riverside County will now be able to get vaccinated (May 21) - read more
+- Homebound residents in Riverside County are able to get vaccinated (May 21) - read more

-- Temecula Revive: City of Temecula announces Temecula Revive: an online resource with links and information focusing on the community’s economic recovery in the wake of the COVID-19 pandemic (April 24, 2020)
+- Temecula Revive: City of Temecula announces Temecula Revive, an online resource with links and information focusing on the community’s economic recovery in the wake of the COVID-19 pandemic

 Riverside County Public Health COVID-19 Hotline: 951-351-6866, Email: email@example.com.
 Note: Riverside County is following the State of California's guidance on the pandemic.